Peter Ostrum: Lasting effect

 In the run-up to the release of Charlie and the Chocolate Factory in 2005, Ostrum garnered a spate of attention that included seeing the film in New York City with NPR as well as being included in VH1's list of "100 Greatest Kid Stars" (at 78th).
-On the new film, Ostrum quoted fellow Wonka actor Julie Dawn Cole, saying that "It's sort of like going back to a house that you once lived in and it's been redecorated."
-Ultimately, the media attention was so pervasive that Ostrum stopped answering his phone, and requested "please, no more interviews."
+On the new film, Ostrum quoted fellow Willy Wonka actor Julie Dawn Cole, saying, "It's sort of like going back to a house that you once lived in and it's been redecorated."
+Ultimately, the media attention was so pervasive that Ostrum stopped answering his phone, and declined further interviews.
+Of the Johnny Depp-led film, he later said that it served to return "the original film back to the forefront again."
+When interviewed about the production of 2023's Wonka, Ostrum welcomed its expansion of the fictional universe, saying he was looking forward to the Timothée Chalamet-led prequel.

+In October 2000, Ostrum and some of his co-stars from the film were scheduled to record an audio commentary for a special edition DVD.
 In January 2009, Ostrum teamed up with Dunkin' Donuts to hand out free rides on the Massachusetts Bay Transportation Authority (MBTA) at South Station in Boston; Ostrum's participation connected the MBTA's CharlieCards he was handing out with his portrayal of Charlie Bucket in Willy Wonka.
 The promotion also gave out one "golden ticket", worth unlimited rides on MBTA and unlimited Dunkin' Donuts coffee for 2009.

-In October 2000, Ostrum and some of his co-stars from the film were scheduled to record an audio commentary for a special edition DVD.
-In a 2010 interview, Wonka co-star Denise Nickerson (Violet Beauregarde) revealed that Ostrum had agreed to join her and Paris Themmen (Wonka Mike Teevee) for a reunion commemorating the 40th anniversary of the film's release in 2011.
+In 2011, Ostrum joined Willy Wonka co-stars Denise Nickerson (Violet Beauregarde) and Paris Themmen (Mike Teevee) for a reunion commemorating the 40th anniversary of the film's release.
+That year, they were also joined by Julie Dawn Cole (Veruca Salt) as guests on Top Chef: Just Desserts to taste contestants' creations.

 Veterinary career

-Soon after Ostrum returned home from filming Willy Wonka, his family acquired a horse; while the teenaged Ostrum was interested in the horse, it was the animal's veterinarian that left a lasting impression on him.
+Soon after Ostrum returned home from filming Willy Wonka, his family acquired a horse; while the teenaged Ostrum was interested in the horse, it was the animal's veterinarian that left a lasting impression on him: "This person really enjoyed what he did for a living.
+My father was a lawyer, and I really didn't have a clue what he did all day.
+But I knew exactly what the veterinarian did.
+Someone making a living from something he enjoyed so much really sparked my interest."
 Taking a hiatus from school between high school and college, Ostrum groomed horses and worked at the Delaware Equine Center in Pennsylvania.
-Ostrum contemplated a return to Hollywood, and even visited California for a week to "test the waters" there.
+He contemplated a return to Hollywood, and even visited California for a week to "test the waters" there.
 He ultimately decided to pursue a degree in veterinary medicine instead, feeling that he would forever berate himself if he did not.
-In 1984, Peter Ostrum received his Doctorate of Veterinary Medicine from Cornell University College of Veterinary Medicine.
+In 1984, Ostrum received his Doctorate of Veterinary Medicine from Cornell University College of Veterinary Medicine.